 Grand Seiko creates the ultimate quartz watch

 While the first Grand Seiko quartz watch was exceptional, it did not quench the enthusiasm of the Grand Seiko team to go further and create the ‘ideal’ quartz watch.
 In 1993, Just five years after the arrival of the first Grand Seiko quartz watch, Caliber 9F83 was completed.
-This quartz watch incorporated four key innovations, the Backlash Auto-Adjust Mechanism, the Twin Pulse Control System, the Instant Date Change Mechanism, and the Super Sealed Cabin.
+This quartz watch incorporated four key innovations, the Backlash Auto-Adjust Mechanism, the Twin Pulse Control System, the Instant Date Change Mechanism, and the protective shield construction.
 It sought to embody what Grand Seiko considered to be the essential qualities of a wrist watch, namely: accuracy, beauty, legibility, durability and ease of use.
 Grand Seiko spared no efforts in the details, making this the pinnacle of quartz watchmaking.